 FERPA gives students basic rights with respect to their education record:

-The UNT FERPA policy statement appears in its entirety in the UNT Policy Manual, policy number 18.1.9.
+The UNT FERPA policy statement appears in its entirety in the UNT FERPA, policy number 07.018.

 Students who complete work at another institution, to be applied toward a bachelor's degree at the University of North Texas, should make sure that the appropriate officer of the other institution furnishes to the Office of Admissions or the Registrar's Office at the University of North Texas a complete official transcript of such work.